 The whole thing has a positive, feel-good vibe to it without getting cosy and losing its edge.

 Perhaps the main thing is that I like Mercy Thompson and want to know what happens to her.

-So of course I immediately went back to audible.com to buy the next few books in the series (hey, who needs a smaller TBR pile anyway?) only to find that books 2-6 are not available.
+So, of course, I immediately went back to audible.com to buy the next few books in the series (hey, who needs a smaller TBR pile anyway?) only to find that books 2-6 are not available.
 I HATE IT when this happens.
 It usually means an argument about rights somewhere.
 I hope they get it sorted out soon.
-I could buy the ebooks but I’d prefer listen to Lorelei King telling the story.
+I could buy the ebooks but I’d prefer listening to Lorelei King telling the story.